drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 Overall, a healthcare analytics platform using MongoDB provides healthcare providers with a powerful tool to analyze patient data and make more informed decisions about patient care, leading to better patient outcomes and more efficient healthcare operations.

 ## 7. Energy consumption analysis dashboard
-Store energy consumption data in MongoDB and use it to analyze patterns in energy usage.
-Identify areas where energy consumption can be reduced and visualize the results using charts or graphs.
+An energy consumption analysis dashboard is a data analytics tool that helps energy companies or utility providers monitor and analyze energy consumption patterns of their customers.
+The dashboard provides real-time insights into energy consumption, allowing energy companies to optimize their operations and improve customer satisfaction.

 ### Overview
 Energy consumption analysis using MongoDB can be an interesting project that allows you to analyze energy consumption patterns and identify opportunities for energy savings.
 Here's a high-level overview of how you can approach this project: